Orlando and Grand Theft Auto

 Car theft is a common occurrence in Orlando and all of Florida.
 In 2007, the state found itself listed as the third most popular state for car thefts with a total of 76,437 incidents.
 California, with 242,693 car thefts, and Texas, with 95,429 car thefts, were the only states to top Florida.

-It’s important to note that in the eyes of the law, stealing is stealing.
+It’s important to note that in the eyes of the law, stealing is stealing, and therefore it qualifies as a theft.
 A child could take their parent’s car without permission, and possibly face a charge of grand theft auto – at least if the parent reports the car stolen.

 You might think that car thieves will steal any car that’s expensive and attractive.
 Some thieves probably do think that way, but other thieves set out to steal specific cars.
 Depending on the state, car thieves are more likely to steal certain types of vehicle.